blasks/barnacle/docs/model.rst

 least squares algorithm.
 We accommodate the constraints placed on each mode by means of the Fast Iterative Shrinkage/Thresholding Algorithm (FISTA) :cite:p:`beck2009fast` with backtracking and adaptive restart :cite:p:`o2015adaptive`.
-You can find our implementation of this in the :py:mod:`barnacle.fista` module.
+You can find our implementation in the :py:mod:`barnacle.fista` module.

 For a more in-depth technical discussion of the model,